daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ```

 ### Tangent compression
 As well as normals, tangents have multiple ways to be quantized.
-One of the options was using "implicit tangents" - a single `float32` or `float16`, describing an angle around normal.
+One of the options was using a single `float32` or `float16`, describing an angle around normal.
 With such method, decoding is done with _Rodrigues’ Rotation Formula_.

 However, as I mentioned above - _very_ fast decoding time is one the biggest requirements.
-With the "implicit tangent" technique, I could desribe a tangent as an angle, encoded in 16-bit float, but decoding would involve transcendental GPU operations (sin/cos), which I wanted to avoid as much as possible.
+Using this approach, I could desribe a tangent as an angle, encoded in 16-bit float, but decoding would involve transcendental GPU operations (sin/cos), which I wanted to avoid as much as possible.
 Also, considering that such method would only save 2 bytes per vertex compared to my implementation, I decided to go another way.

 Tangents are regular unit vectors, as well as normal, which means that we can use the same encoding algorithm - Octahedron -> fp16!
 However, things get a little bit trickier when we also need to encode _bitangent sign_.
 Thankfully, sign is just 2 values, meaning that it can be represented using a single bit.
 After a little research, I came up with a solution - encode that single bit into octahedron-encoded tangent. **Very important note**: encode bitangent sign bit *after* octahedron and fp16 compression, because if I do it vice-versa, the sign bit can be lost due to compression.
 I chose lowest bit of Y component - according to IEEE-754 float16 standard, it is lowest bit of mantissa, meaning that it has the least influence on final precision.
 After my tests, I ended up with approximately 0.03 precision loss for tangents.